Neal's Yard Remedies: False health claims

-In April 2008, the BBC reported on the company's claims that the homoeopathic preparations they offer can help to prevent and treat serious fatal diseases such as malaria.
+In April 2008, the BBC reported on the company's claims that the homeopathic preparations they offer can help to prevent and treat serious fatal diseases such as malaria.
 It was reported that this practice was "highly dangerous and it puts people's lives at risk."
 Later in the year, the Medicines and Healthcare products Regulatory Agency (MHRA) said that the product "Malaria Officinalis 30c" was "clearly intended to be viewed as a treatment or preventive" and the company's actions were "potentially harmful to public health and misleading", and ordered that the product be withdrawn from sale; Neal's Yard acknowledged there was no proof the product worked and withdrew it from sale on 17 April 2008.